yaronp68/cosmo-mezzanine-example/README.md

 Management Setup
 ----------------
 1. Start a new machine instance that will serve as that management machine.
 Use an Ubuntu 12.04 64bit Server edition image.
+Make sure that the machine is started with a security group such that ports `8080` (For Kibana) and `9200` (For elastic search) are open for `tcp` connections.
+These will be used by `Logstash` that is installed as part of the management installation process.

 1. Clone this repository in your local machine (not the management machine).
 ```